 The requirements of Wis.
 Stat. § 601.952 do not apply to licensees:

 Who have less than $10 million in total assets; or

 Less than $5 million in gross annual revenue; or

 Fewer than 50 employees which includes independent contractors that work at least 30 hours per week.

 March 1, 2023

 Wis.
 Stat § 601.952(8) requires that licensees provide an annual certification to OCI that the licensee is in compliance with the information security program requirements of Wis.
 Stat. § 601.952.
 Licensees must maintain records that support the certification for at least five years and shall produce the records when requested by OCI.
 The certification requirement only applies to licensees who are domiciled in the state of Wisconsin.
 Annual certifications are required to be provided to OCI not later than March 1 every year beginning in 2023.
+Learn about annual certification.

 November 1, 2023